Gateway Pacific Terminal at Cherry Point Proposal

 co-lead agencies will consider and respond to public comments in the final EISs.

-2016 or later – Issue final environmental impact statements:
+2017 – Issue final environmental impact statements:

 The final EISs will include responses to the comments made on the draft EISs.